European influence in Afghanistan: Habibullah Khan, 1901–1919

-Mahmud Tarzi, a highly educated, well-traveled poet and journalist, founded an Afghan nationalist newspaper with Habibullah's agreement, and until 1919 he used the newspaper as a platform for rebutting clerical criticism of Western-influenced changes in government and society, for espousing full Afghan independence, and for other reforms.
+Mahmud Tarzi, a highly educated, well-traveled poet and journalist, founded an Afghan nationalist newspaper after gaining permission from Habibullah, and until 1919 used the newspaper as a platform for rebutting clerical criticism of Western-influenced changes in government and society, for espousing full Afghan independence, and for other reforms.
 Tarzi's passionate Afghan nationalism influenced a future generation of Asian reformers.

 The boundary with Iran was firmly delineated in 1904, replacing the ambiguous line made by a British commission in 1872.
 Agreement could not be reached, however, on sharing the waters of the Helmand River.

 Like all foreign policy developments of this period affecting Afghanistan, the conclusion of the "Great Game" between Russia and Britain occurred without the Afghan ruler's participation.
 The 1907 Anglo-Russian Convention (the Convention of St. Petersburg) not only divided the region into separate areas of Russian and British influence but also established foundations for Afghan neutrality.
 The convention provided for Russian acquiescence that Afghanistan was now outside this sphere of influence, and for Russia to consult directly with Britain on matters relating to Russian-Afghan relations.
 Britain, for its part, would not occupy or annex Afghan territory, or interfere in Afghanistan's internal affairs.

 During World War I, Afghanistan remained neutral despite pressure to support Turkey when its sultan proclaimed his nation's participation in what it considered a holy war.
 Habibullah did, however, entertain an Indo-German–Turkish mission in Kabul in 1915 that had as its titular head the Indian nationalist Mahendra Pratap and was led by Oskar Niedermayer and the German legate Werner Otto von Hentig.
 After much procrastination, he won an agreement from the Central Powers for a huge payment and arms provision in exchange for attacking British India.
 But the crafty Afghan ruler clearly viewed the war as an opportunity to play one side off against the other, for he also offered the British to resist a Central Powers attack on India in exchange for an end to British control of Afghan foreign policy.